theroshanron/facebook_ads_marketing_mastery/Types_of_facebook_ads - In depth analysis.md

     - Mailchimp - Connect via Facebook App
 - Leads are available in facebook.com for 90 days
 - Add a sense of urgency and exclusive

+## Local Business Ads + Store Traffic
+- Facebook's local business promotions are a great way to quickly and easily find a new group of customers who are nearby your business
+- Ad location of your business in facebook pages
+- Use reach or store traffic campaign
+- Select location nearby your store in ad sets
+- In Reach campaign select location
+  - City, demographic and detailed targeting
+  - Ad promo or claim ad as a value and proposition
+  - 1 mile radius of the business
+- Add frequency cap